 Director of Government Affairs, Virginia Natural Gas

 Morgan Whayland has served the Board since 2019 and is the Director of Government Affairs at Virginia Natural Gas (VNG).
 Morgan is transitioning from the apprentice role on the Board to the leadership seat for VNG.
-In her professional role, Morgan works on state energy policy and liaises with local governments throughout VNG’s service territory.
-Morgan also has prior experience working within a Virginia local government and managing government relations, environmental, and resilience programs.
+In her professional role, Morgan works on state energy policy and engages with local governments throughout VNG’s service territory.
+Morgan also has prior experience working within a Virginia local government and managing government relations, environmental and resilience programs.
 Morgan received her Master’s in Public Policy from the University of Virginia Frank Batten School of Leadership and Public Policy and a Bachelor’s in Economics and Foreign Affairs also from the University of Virginia.

 David Gelman